 The point of these laws is to provide an agreement between workers and employers in which workers can receive monetary protection regardless of how they became injured, and employers can receive legal protection from being sued and from having to compensate for pain and suffering.

 If you are part of a boat crew, regardless of the boat’s size, you won’t be eligible for workers’ compensation benefits if you get injured on the job.
 However, the Jones Act allows you to sue your employer for damages, including pain and suffering.
-If you are a crew member on a vessel who has been injured at work, contact an attorney who specializes in lawsuits related to the Jones Act.
+If you are a crew member on a vessel who has been injured at work, contact an attorney who handles lawsuits related to the Jones Act.

 Additionally, if you are a worker for a railroad that operates in multiple states, the Federal Employers Liability Act (FELA) allows you to sue your employer for damages in the event you get injured while at work.
 If you are an interstate railroad worker who has been injured on the job, contact a FELA lawyer for assistance.